 We are a part of the UVA Catalysis Initiative for Clean Energy and Chemicals, which is supported by the UVA Grand Challenges Initiative.

-- Graduate students admitted to the UVA Chemistry graduate program are encouraged to reach out.
+- Graduate students: Prospective students admitted to the UVA Chemistry PhD program are encouraged to reach out.

-- Undergraduate students interested in joining the group should contact Dr. Venkatesh with a CV and transcript.
-Undergraduate students spend 10-12 hours in the lab.
+- Undergraduate students: Highly motivated undergraduates are invited to contact Dr. Venkatesh with a CV and transcript.
+Undergraduate researchers typically spend 10–12 hours per week in the lab.